4db83/Recovery-code/README.md

 # Recovering Macroeconomic Stars
-This repo contains the code for the various examples given in the paper.
+This repo contains replication code for the various examples given in the paper: "Recovering Macroeconomic Stars", by Daniel Buncic, Adrian Pagan and Tim Robinson.